Highlights

 Installing plaster is not a job for the typical DIYer.
 It requires expertise and finesse, and many plaster installers have perfected the technique over years of practice.
 First, you install a lath, and then you apply the plaster.
 Then, apply three coats: the scratch coat, the brown coat, and the final coat.
 Each coat requires time to cure.

 Installing drywall is a fairly easy job—even for beginner DIYers—and it’s one reason why drywall has become so popular.
-All you need to do is measure and cut the drywall to size, and then install them on the wall.
+All you need to do is measure and cut the drywall to size, and then install it on the wall.
 The only caveat is how heavy the panels are—one 1/2-inch drywall weighs around 50 pounds, so you might need someone to help you do the heavy lifting.

 Major plaster issues can lead to structural problems.
 Common problems are cracks in the walls or ceilings, bubbles in the plaster, and soft spots.
 Even if there are small cracks or bubbles, don’t just ignore them—they can indicate big problems.
 For example, there are different reasons why plaster walls crack, from the house settling to potential foundation issues.
-Plaster repairs cost $10 to $100per square foot.
+Plaster repairs cost $10 to $100 per square foot.

 Most drywall repairs are fairly easy.
 The most common repair is fixing a hole in the wall with a patch.
 Other basic drywall repairs include fixing small holes from old hangings or fixing popped nails.
 If you hire a pro, their services will run you about $50 to $75 per square foot to fix a hole, or you can DIY it for $10 to $30.